1. The AIPS Sport Media Awards 2020 are open to professional journalists, whether directly employed or freelancers.

 4. No entry fee is payable.

 6. Applicants can submit entries in any language.
-They can submit an English translation with their entry but are not obliged to.
-All entries that are not in English will be screened by a native speaker from the respective member association of AIPS in the first phase.
+It is advisable, but not compulsory, to submit an English translation.
+All entries that are not in English and do not have English translation will be screened by a native speaker from the respective member association of AIPS in the first phase.
 If judged as valuable, the entry will be translated into English via a professional service.

 7. Applicants are strictly limited to a maximum of two entries across all categories of the Awards.
 A separate online entry form and supporting materials will be required for each entry.